naeemmusamh/Reading-note/Readme102-05.md

 # FUNCTIONS, METHODS & OBJECTS

   let's talking about functions
-  *The script is placed i nside an immediately invoked function expression which helps protect the scope of variables*
+  *The script is placed inside an immediately invoked function expression which helps protect the scope of variables*

   function|CREATE HOTEL OBJECT AND WRITE OUT THE OFFER DETAILS